-Robin Anderson, County Clerk: These findings occurred prior to me taking office on January 2, 2013 and I was not an employee of the County Clerk's office at that time, either.
+Robin Anderson, County Clerk: These findings occurred prior to me taking office on January 2, 2013 and I was not an employee of the County Clerk's office at that time either.
 We are striving to communicate more effectively with each department the importance of encumbering purchase orders correctly.
-Purchase order #104651 that was not located was probably misplaced somewhere during the move to the new courthouse.
+The two purchase orders, not located, were probably misplaced during the move to the new courthouse.